 Bij andere sporten kom je “eighth finals” wel tegen, en er zijn nog andere termen: “octofinals” en “pre-quarter finals”.
 Maar bij voetbal luidt de Engelse vertaling echt “round of sixteen“, en niets anders.

 Heddwen Newton is an English teacher and a translator from Dutch into English.
-She has two email newsletters:
+She thinks about languages way too much, for example about how strange it is that these little blurb things are written in the third person.

 Meer lezen?
 GA NAAR EEN WILLEKEURIG ARTIKEL